pixpilot/eslint-configs/README.md

-# pnpm-turbo-monorepo-template

-> ⚠️ **Opinionated Template:**
+# Pixpilot ESLint Configs Monorepo

-> This monorepo template is designed for our internal standards and workflows.
-Feel free to use, adapt, and extend it for your own projects.
+This monorepo contains shared ESLint configurations and utilities used across Pixpilot projects.
+It is designed to provide consistent, high-quality linting for JavaScript, TypeScript, React, and Next.js codebases at Pixpilot.
+While these configs are tailored for our internal standards, you are welcome to use, adapt, and extend them for your own projects!

-A modern TypeScript monorepo template for npm packages, managed with pnpm and TurboRepo.

 ## ✨ Features

-- Monorepo structure with workspaces
+- Multiple shareable ESLint configs for different stacks (base, React, Next.js)
-- TypeScript support
+- TypeScript and JavaScript support
+- Utilities for testing custom ESLint rules
-- Linting and formatting with ESLint and Prettier
+- Consistent linting and formatting across all Pixpilot projects
-- Build tooling with Rollup
-- Easy dependency management with pnpm
+- Managed with pnpm and TurboRepo for fast, reliable monorepo workflows

 ## 🚀 Getting Started